irlnathan/s-assoc-docs/associations2.md

 <img src="http://i.imgur.com/R50DQM0.jpg" />

 > Don't confuse the above diagram with a schema database.
-Sails supports both schema and schema-less databases and this diagram refrences the model relationship and not where or how the model instances are persistend (stored).
+Sails supports both schema and schema-less databases and this diagram references the model relationship and not where or how the model instances are persisted (stored).

-So after the association I can deduce that **Nikola Tesla** has a lead that points to **Thomas Edison**.
-Therefore, each `user model instance` will be capable of associating a single `lead model instance`.
+So after the association I can deduce that **Nikola Tesla** has a Lead that points to **Thomas Edison**.
+Therefore, each `User model instance` will be capable of associating a single `Lead model instance`.
 This relationship can also be considered a one way relationship.

-So now that I have this association between the `vehicle` and `user` models, **_what can I do with it?_**
+So now that I have this association between the Lead and User `models`, **_what can I do with it?_**

 ##Associating models in a one-way relationship